 Thankfully, the hands are often one of the easiest parts of the swing to correct.
 And one of the most common issues with the hands is having a really “long” and looping swing.
 In a very extreme example, imagine swinging a bat without bending your elbows and visualize how far the bat would reach across the zone.
 Theoretically, the bat handle would be about where the strike zone is, which would cause you to hit the ball on the very inside of the bat near the handle.
 This is also known as “jamming.”

 Now, obviously, nobody swings without bending their elbows.
 However, some guys get pretty dang close!
 And that is a big problem because of what I’ll cover in this section.
 The main problem is, you can’t barrel up the ball when you have a really long and loopy swing.
-And when you don’t barrel the ball and hit it square on the sweet spot, the ball isn’t going to go anywhere regardless of your weight distribution and where you’re hitting on the ball.
-Bats are designed to have a sweet spot, so it’s imperative that you use it!
+And when you don’t barrel the ball and hit it square on the sweet spot of the bat, the ball isn’t going to go anywhere regardless of your weight distribution and where you’re hitting on the ball.
+Bats are designed to have a sweet spot, so you must use it!

 So we need to shorten it up and use our hands to create “bat whip” through the zone.
 Let me explain.